-This project provides community-based screening of child growth, nutritional food supplementation with products like Incaparina and Plumpy'Doz and the treatment of anemia, parasites, and other common conditions.
+This project provides community-based screening and monitoring of child growth, nutritional food supplementation with products like Incaparina and chispitas, and the treatment of anemia, parasites, and other common conditions.
 We partner with families over six months to provide education to support their children's nutrition and development.

 With early detection and treatment of stunting, children are given the chance to grow to their full potential.
 Treatment of stunting also positively impacts school performance and economic and work opportunities in adulthood.
 In communities where we work, we have seen reductions in malnutrition from 20-40%.

 This project has provided additional documentation in a PDF file (projdoc.pdf).